can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

 you a bit more surprised I can add that I've been working on it on and off for a couple of years now.

+It started very simple but now [cl-journal][cl-journal] is quite powerful.
+For example it handles:

+* Any livejournal compatible service (like Dreamwidth)
+* Publishing new posts and updating changed ones
+* Post text is written in markdown, many livejournal fields are supported, such as visibility, location or music.
+* Fetching posts from remove server and transforming them into markdown format.
+* Lot's of smaller stuff like links to local files being transformed to actual post urls, drafts, pre-commit hooks, password management etc.
+* And a lot more!

 I've been using Livejournal since 2005 and never had a reason to switch to anything else.
 I almost never write on political topics and don't really care where it's hosted.
-I don't even need many connections but do value some and the fact that livejournal provides near zero way to discover other blogs sometimes works more as a benefit than a drawback, because with current state of things when majority of users migrated to Facebook or Instagram, there is not that much to read there.
+I don't even need many connections but do value some and the fact that livejournal provides near zero ways to discover other blogs sometimes works more as a benefit than a drawback, because with current state of things when majority of users migrated to Facebook or Instagram, there is not that much to read there.
 It's not engaging as Facebook, and that's